jessicaspok/OSU-Projects/CS 475 - Intro to Parallel Programming/Project 7/README.md

 5. Create two OpenCL buffers from the position and color OpenGL buffers
 6. Vary the total number of particles and measure the performance

+The program can be executed by opening the solution in Visual Studio or simply running the executable.